MassiveHeights/Black/README.md

 Phaser v2|3265|3750|4580|6210|207|17.7
 Phaser v3|2970|3470|4530|6190|217|17.8

+All tests are made on iPhone 6s Safari.
 \* How much time it takes to load a test.
 Tested using [UPTRENDS](https://www.uptrends.com) on iPhone 8 with bandwidth of 3G.

-All tests are made on iPhone 6s Safari.
-Black Engine loads 8x times faster then other engines and 30% faster in rendering.
+## SUPPORT
+Feel free to chat with developers directly on [Facebook](https://www.facebook.com/Blacksmith2D/), [Discord](https://discord.gg/HWzzCcy) or [Telegram](https://t.me/joinchat/FOkhwRDEhoxI3cNDBdi6fQ).
+Have other questions?
+Feel free to contact support by <a href="mailto:support@blacksmith2d.io?subject=Hello">email</a>.
+Remember to check [Documentation](http://blacksmith2d.io/Docs/) before asking questions.

 ## CONTRIBUTING TO BLACK ENGINE
 Written something cool using Black Engine?
 Please tell us about it via <a href="mailto:support@blacksmith2d.io?subject=Hello">email</a>.